 Let us next consider the other cases of \cite{EllenbergPierceWood}, concerning degree-$d$-fields for $d\in\{3,4,5\}$ (whose normal closure does not have Galois group $D_4$ in case $d=4$).
 In this case, our result is as follows.
 Define $\delta_0(3)=2/25$, $\delta_0(4)=1/48$, and $\delta_0(5)=1/200$.

 \begin{theorem} Suppose $d\in \{3,4,5\}$, and $\varepsilon>0$.
 As $K$ ranges over number fields of degree $d$ with $\D\leq X$ (and non-$D_4$ in the case $d = 4$), we have

 \end{theorem}

 This improves upon Ellenberg, Pierce, and Wood's result mentioned in (\ref{eq:EPW_cor}) (for large enough $\ell$), and moreover upon \cite[Corollary 1.5]{doi:10.1112/blms.12113}.
-Our method also works for some families $S$ of number fields of fixed degree and Galois group, but it loses its power if the families are too thin, that is, if $\#S(X)=\#\{K\in S\: ;\: \D\leq X\}\ll X^{\rho}$ for $\rho<1$ too small compared to the other parameters (see also the discussion after Theorem \ref{thm:GRH} later in the introduction).
-For cyclic extensions not covered by Theorem \ref{thm2}, we are able to improve upon \cite{elltor1, PTW} in the case $d=3$ and, moreover, to cover higher moments.
+Assuming GRH, our method also works for general families $S$ of number fields of fixed degree, but it loses its power if the families are too thin, that is, if $\#S(X)=\#\{K\in S\: ;\: \D\leq X\}\ll X^{\rho}$ for $\rho<1$ too small compared to the other parameters.

 \begin{theorem} Let $\varepsilon>0$, let $S$ be any family of number fields of degree $d$, and assume that \begin{enumerate} \item[(i)] the Dedekind zeta function of the normal closure of each field in $S$ satisfies the Riemann hypothesis, \item[(ii)] the numbers $\rho,\ce>0$ are such that $\# S(X) \leq \ce X^\rho$ for all $X\geq 2$. \end{enumerate} Then